veger/foei/README.md

 * Try on more servers / languages
 * I made some quick & dirty UI...
 * Lacking much experience I also made a quick & dirty Javascript implementation
-* Fix MacOS support, for some reason intercepting the incoming traffic does not seem to work..??
+* **Fix MacOS support**, for some reason intercepting the incoming traffic does not seem to work..??
 * more...

 ## Installation

 As long as FoEI is in Beta, I won't put it in the Chrome webstore, you either need to download the extension file or build it yourself.

+Installation instructions can be found on the [FoEI website](https://www.vegerweb.nl/foei).

 ## Contributing